hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Message Groups: allow multiple ordered message groups within a single queue
 		- TPS (Throughput Per Second) Limit: 300 transaction per second
 		- It has all capabilities of standard Queue.
 - Visibility Time Out:
-	- It is the amount of time that a message is invisible in the queue after it is picked up by a consumer
+	- It's the amount of time that a message is invisible in the queue after It's picked up by a consumer
 	- In other words, when an EC2 instance picks up a message, it makes the message invisible for other EC2 instances
 	- If the consumer doesn't delete the message within that time, the message will become visible again for other consumers
 	- This could result in the same message being delivered twice
 	- Visibility timeout is maximum 12 hours
 	- Short polling vs. Long polling:
-		- It is a way to retrieve messages from AWS SQS queue
+		- It's a way to retrieve messages from AWS SQS queue
 		- Short polling:
-			- It is the default way to retrieve message from SQS queues
+			- It's the default way to retrieve message from SQS queues
 			- When a consumer sends a ReceivedMessage request, a response is returned immediately
-			- Even if the message queue being polled is empty.
+			- Even if the message queue being polled is empty
-        Long polling:
+		- Long polling:
 			- When a consumer sends a ReceivedMessage request, a response isn't returned until
 				- a message arrives in the queue
 				- or the long poll connection times out